Companies report on a paper form only in special circumstances

 Data can only be reported to the Incomes Register on a paper form in special circumstances.
 For example, if filing an electronic report is impossible for an individual, estate, casual employer, or foreigner due to technical obstacles.
-Public organisations cannot report data on a paper form.

 The deadline for reports submitted on a paper form is eight calendar days